Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 On a renewal.
 If you've had your mortgage for a few years, you could extend your amortization back to your original time.

 Extending your amortization means it'll take longer to pay off your mortgage (more interest paid, too), but it may be the 'immediate' monthly cash-flow help you need.
 This action may require a refinance, which could incur fees depending on the lender, but no penalties if done at renewal.
+You can catch up later if more funds become available.

 5. Save on other debt